NCAS-CMS/cf-python/docs/source/introduction.rst

 ---------------

-As of version 3.14.0, cf uses :ref:`Dask <Performance>` for all of its data manipulations, that provides lazy, parallelised, and out-of-core computations of array operations
+As of version 3.14.0, cf uses :ref:`Dask <Performance>` for all of its data manipulations, which provides lazy, parallelised, and out-of-core computations of array operations.

 ----